e0543978/tp/docs/UserGuide.md

 ### Deleting multiple person: `deletem`

-You can delete multiple person from the contact book using `KEYWORD`.
+You can delete multiple persons from the contact book using `KEYWORD`.

 Format: **`deletem`** `FIELD_PREFIX/KEYWORD [FIELD_PREFIX/KEYWORD]…​`